-FlashAlpha publishes eight tiers across two pricing pages.
+FlashAlpha publishes nine tiers across two pricing pages.
 Four are self-serve on /pricing (Free, Basic, Growth, Alpha).
-Four are sales-driven on /commercial-interest (Startups Plan, Quant Pro, Alpha Node, custom Enterprise).
+Five are sales-driven on /commercial-interest (Builder, Startup Commercial, Embedded / White-label, Research Infrastructure, and custom Enterprise).
 The two pages exist because they answer different buying questions: what am I personally allowed to do with the data versus what does my company need the data for.
 This article maps each buyer persona to exactly one starting tier, then describes the specific signal that should trigger an upgrade.

 TL;DR - Quick router